ibm-security-verify/verify-sdk-ios/Sources/core/README.md

-# IBM Security Verify Core SDK for iOS
+# IBM Verify Core SDK for iOS

-The Core software development kit (SDK) provides common functionality across the other components in the IBM Security Verify SDK offering.
+The Core software development kit (SDK) provides common functionality across the other components in the IBM Verify SDK offering.
 The core component will evolve over time and currently offers extensions and helpers for `URLSession` and the Keychain.

 ## Getting started